 A substantial portion of our consumer financing business is acquired through incentive financing programs sponsored by AHM and HCI.
 The volume of these incentive financing programs and the allocation of those programs between retail loans and leases may vary from fiscal period to fiscal period depending upon the respective marketing strategies of AHM and HCI.
 AHM and HCI's marketing strategies are based in part on their business planning and control, in which we do not participate.
 Therefore, we cannot predict the level of incentive financing programs AHM and HCI may sponsor in the future.
 Our consumer financing acquisition volumes are substantially dependent on the extent to which incentive financing programs are offered.
 Increases in incentive financing programs generally increase our financing penetration rates, which typically results in increased financing acquisition volumes for us.
 The amount of subsidy payments we receive from AHM and HCI is dependent on the terms of the incentive financing programs and the interest rate environment.
-Subsidy payments are received upon acquisition and recognized in revenue throughout the life of the loan or lease; therefore, a significant change in the level of incentive financing programs in a fiscal period typically only has a limited impact on our results of operations for that period.
+Subsidy payments are received upon acquisition and recognized in revenue throughout the life of the loan or lease; therefore, a significant change in the level of incentive financing programs and the interest rate environment.
+Subsidy payments for that period.
 The amount of subsidy income we recognize in a fiscal period is dependent on the cumulative level of subsidized contracts outstanding that were acquired through incentive financing programs.